 - Unexpected occurrences.
-When something unexpected happens, it often means that one's assumptions around the occurrence were incorrect.
+When something unexpected happens, it often means that one's assumptions about the occurrence were incorrect.
 Identifying and understanding why what happened was unexpected can often reveal previously unseen opportunities. - Incongruities.
 An incongruity means that something isn't right or is out of place.
-Finding out why may expose opportunities for innovation. - Process needs.
-Most businesses are defined, in large part, by multiple processes and procedures.
+Finding out why may reveal opportunities for innovation. - Process needs.
+Most businesses are defined in large part by multiple processes and procedures.
 Opportunities for innovation can be revealed by examining those processes and procedures with improving effectiveness and efficiency in mind. - Industry and market changes.
-How a company views itself relative to its industry and market are usually based on stagnant models and beliefs.
+How a company views itself relative to its industry and market is usually based on stagnant models and beliefs.
 An industry or market that is changing is a signal that opportunities for innovation may be present. - Demographic changes.
 Failure to acknowledge and understand the implications of changing demographics, such as an aging population, can be devastating.
 Conversely, superior knowledge of changing demographics can provide opportunities for innovation. - Changes in perception.
-How consumers view new products or services can change for reasons known and unknown.
+Consumers' views of new products or services can change for reasons known and unknown.
 A sudden shift from perceiving something to be undesirable to believing it is essential can present opportunities for innovation.
 Be on the alert for changes in perception. - New knowledge.
 Scientific breakthroughs often lead to innovation opportunities.
-New knowledge in other areas, such as consumer preferences, also can present innovation opportunities.13
+New knowledge in other areas, such as consumer preferences, can also present innovation opportunities.

-What gets in the way of innovation?
+What Gets in the Way of Innovation?

 The absence of any of the key elements of innovation described above can doom efforts to become an innovative organization.
-Three additional obstacles can also undermine efforts to innovate.
+Three additional obstacles can also undermine efforts to innovate:

 - Lack of a change-oriented culture.
-Embracing change is essential in becoming an innovative organization.
+Embracing change is essential to becoming an innovative organization.
 Without change, innovation is impossible, and the most important change that has to occur is to move from a tradition-bound way of doing business to one that not only embraces change but actively seeks opportunities to change. - Putting innovation in a silo.
-Some companies have actually created Chief Innovation Officers and Innovation Departments.
+Some companies have actually created chief innovation officers and innovation departments.
 Is that really a good idea?
 Perhaps it is if the individuals involved truly understand that successful innovation permeates every corner of an organization and are empowered to act across internal boundaries.
-The danger, however, is that innovation becomes just another functional silo with little chance of spurring real change.
+The danger,